neonious/Neonious-Node/INSTALL.md

 OpenCL.lib must be taken from non-Hunter, because the Hunter version does not work

 On Windows we also do the following, to potentially get around not so intelligent AntiVirus software:
-Renamed executable from ethminer to neonmine
+Renamed executable from ethminer to neonmine_ocl / neonmine_cuda
 Renamed mentions of ethminer to neonmine in ethminer-buildinfo project Removed ethminer.rc (icon)